Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Bumblebee gravity: Modified TOV equations

 \end{widetext}

-Remember that $T_{\mu\nu}^{M}$ represents the energy and momentum distribution of matter, and we have a constant value denoted by $b^{\mu}b_{\mu} = \mp b^{2}\equiv \text{constant}$ related to the bumblebee field (where $b_{\mu}$ is the VEV and b is its magnitude).
+Recall that $T_{\mu\nu}^{M}$ represents the energy-momentum distribution of matter, while $\varrho$ is the real coupling constant (with mass dimension $-1$) that governs the non-minimal interaction between gravity and the bumblebee field.
+Additionally, we introduce a constant value denoted by $b^{\mu}b_{\mu} = \mp b^{2}\equiv \text{constant}$ related to the BF (where $b_{\mu}$ is the VEV and b is its magnitude).
 These factors influence the radial component $b_r(r)$ of the BF when it reaches its minimum energy state (VEV).
 Interestingly, research by Casana et al. \cite{Casana:2017jkc} shows that this radial component can be expressed as $b_{r}(r) = |b| e^{\zeta(r)}$.

 The next step is to understand how this VEV of the BF affects the geometry of spacetime itself.
 This is described by the metric, which will be expressed in the following spacetime

 where $\chi(r)$ and $\zeta(r)$, valid in the region $0 \leq r \leq R$, represent the sought metric functions.
 It is noteworthy that choosing $e^{-2\zeta(r)} = \text{g}(r)$ is always possible, resulting in: